Cassidy Hutchinson: On events after January 6

 An interview transcript released on December 22, 2022, revealed that Hutchinson gave additional testimony on September 14 and 15, 2022.
 During this testimony, she said Trump allies had pressured her not to talk to the committee.
 She also said that with former White House aide Alyssa Farah Griffin acting as her backchannel, she was able to conduct the interview without Passantino's knowledge, and that Passantino wanted her to evade the committee's questions.
 Hutchinson testified that Passantino told her, "We just want to focus on protecting the president" and "We all know you're loyal", and that he would help her get "a really good job in Trump world" because "We want to keep you in the family".
 She also testified Meadows told her Trump knew he had lost the election.

+Justice Department investigation

+In April 2026, it was reported that the Justice Department had begun an investigation of Hutchinson's congressional testimony "several weeks ago" after receiving a referral from a Trump ally in Congress who accused Hutchinson of lying.
+In what The New York Times called "an unusual move", the investigation was assigned to the Civil Rights Division rather than the U.S. attorney's office in Washington.